voyager-admin/voyager/docs/bread/introduction.md

 To create a backup, simply click `Backup` when browsing your BREADs or when editing a BREAD.

 {% hint style="info" %}
+When creating a backup when editing a BREAD, only the actually stored BREAD is backed-up, **NOT** the changes you already made.
 {% endhint %}

 Backing-up a BREAD creates an additional file named `[table].backup.[date].[time].json`.